-The City will amend its Personnel Rules and Regulations by September 1, 2004 to provide for a procedure that parallels those included in Government Code Sections 3300 through 3312, the Public Safety Officers Procedural Bill of Rights, and will apply to non-sworn members of RPPSOA.
-City agrees to meet and confer with RPPSOA regarding any updates or changes to its Personnel Rules and Regulations.
+The City will amend its Personnel Rules and Regulations consistently with the requirements of Government Code Sections 3300 through 3312, the Public Safety Officers Procedural Bill of Rights, and will apply to non-sworn members of RPPSOA.
+City agrees to meet and confer with RPPSOA regarding any updates or changes to its Personnel Rules and Regulations to the extent required by the MMBA.